linroger/FinanceCompendium/IV. Fixed Income/Interest Rate Derivatives/A PRACTICAL GUIDE TO BONDS AND SWAPS.md

 <table><tr><td>Key</td><td>Display</td><td>Description</td></tr><tr><td>FIN BOND TYPE</td><td></td><td>Gets to the BOND menu to set the bond type</td></tr><tr><td>A/A SEMI EXIT</td><td>A/A SEMIANNUAL</td><td>Sets the bond type to UST type</td></tr><tr><td>6.161997 SETT</td><td>SETT=06/16/1997 MON</td><td>Sets settle to 6/16/1997 since 6/15/1997 is a Sunday</td></tr><tr><td>6.302002 MAT</td><td>MAT=06/30/2002</td><td>Sets maturity</td></tr><tr><td>6.5 CPN%</td><td>CPN%=6.50</td><td>Sets the coupon to 6.5%</td></tr><tr><td>100 CALL</td><td>CALL=100</td><td>Ensures that principal repayment is set to 100</td></tr><tr><td>MORE 6.2 YLD%</td><td>YLD%=6.20</td><td>Sets the yield to 6.6%</td></tr><tr><td>PRICE</td><td colspan="2">PRICE=101.2779Calculates price (clean)</td></tr><tr><td>6.1 YLD% PRICE</td><td colspan="2">PRICE=101.7095Price if the yield is lower</td></tr><tr><td>6.3 YLD% PRICE</td><td colspan="2">PRICE=100.8485Price if the yield is higher</td></tr><tr><td>x←y R↓</td><td>100.6770</td><td>Gets rid of the yield in the upper register</td></tr><tr><td>- 0.2 ÷</td><td>4.3049</td><td>This is the BPV of the 5 year UST</td></tr></table>

 The BPV of the Treasury is 4.305, or a risk of  $430.50/1bp per$ 1mm notional.
-The total risk (to a 1bp move) for a  $20mm position in the four year Eurobond is$ 6,696 = 20*334.80.
+The total risk (to a 1bp move) for a  \$20mm position in the four year Eurobond is\$ 6,696 = 20*334.80.
 This would lead to a hedge of selling 15.6mm (=6,696/430.50) of the UST.
 There is a slight problem because the Eurobond is annual and the US Treasury semi-annual.
 The BPV for the Eurobond is calculated by bumping the annual yield, while the BPV for the UST is calculated by bumping the semi-annual yield.
-The Eurobond BPV converted to a semi-annual BPV is 3.452, which gives a total risk (to a semi-annual bp) of $6,904 and a hedge of 16.0mm 5-years.
+The Eurobond BPV converted to a semi-annual BPV is 3.452, which gives a total risk (to a semi-annual bp) of \$6,904 and a hedge of 16.0mm 5-years.

 There are two issues raised by this example.
 The first (and less important) is that the bonds are quoted on different yield bases, and one must convert between them.
 This is discussed more fully below.
 The second issue is more important and gets to the heart of hedging: Why buy a Eurobond, which by its very nature has interest rate risk, and then immediately eliminate the risk by selling a Treasury?
 After all, a bond is risky and one receives interest payments to compensate for the risk.
 Selling the Treasury essentially gives these coupons back, so why buy the Eurobond in the first place?